Master of Philosophy - Architecture, Building and Planning

 - The research question expressed briefly and in simple English (it can include technical terms)

-- The significance of the research
+- The significance of the research (including placing the proposed research within existing academic literature)

 - A suggested work plan, including stages of research and timeline